CONTACT US

 • Possibility of working with any existing web apps

-Vue vs React: Desktop and mobile development
+Vue vs React: Desktop and Mobile Development

-It’s a massive benefit for experienced React developers because instead of learning a completely new technology, they can take advantage of existing skills to create React apps.
+React Native is a great choice for those who want to build mobile apps for their React projects.
+It’s appreciated by experienced React developers because instead of learning a completely new technology, they can take advantage of existing skills to create React apps.
+What’s more, React Native makes it possible to reuse up to 99% of code between Android and iOS with React-like components.

-Vue developers can use either Weex (cross-platform UI framework) to create React Native-like platform or a plugin called NativeScript, which allows them to write Vue applications and compile them to native iOS/Android apps.
+While Vue.js doesn’t have a dedicated platform like React Native, it doesn’t mean you can’t develop native applications.
+Vue developers can use either Weex (cross-platform UI framework) to create a React Native-like platform or a plugin called NativeScript, which allows them to write Vue applications and compile them to native iOS/Android apps.
 Another option is Vue Native, which integrates the benefits of Vue and React Native ecosystems and allows the building of cross-platform native apps.

 React vs Vue: JSX vs Templates

+Templates could be one of the reasons for choosing Vue by newcomers.
 They are based on HTML and are easier to read and write to anyone that has been working with HTML before, especially when you come from an Angular environment.

 The choice between HTML templates and JSX depends on personal preferences.
 JSX can feel more flexible and powerful, especially in the biggest projects.
 And in the same time, with templates, Vue developers have a clear separation of concerns, which prevents them from injecting too much logic into views.